ChrisCho-H/bitcoin-sdk-js/README.md

 // add UTXO to spend as input
 await tx.addInput({
-  id: txId, // transaction id of utxo
+  txHash: txId, // transaction id of utxo
   index: 0, // index of utxo in transaction
   value: value, // value of utxo(unit is bitcoin)
 } as bitcoin.UTXO);